 If a live-in aide, foster child, or foster adult cease to reside in the unit, the family must inform the WMHA within 10 business days.

-11-I.C: CHANGES AFFECTING INCOME OR EXPENSES
+11-I.D.
+CHANGES AFFECTING INCOME OR EXPENSES

 Interim reexaminations can be scheduled either because the WMHA has reason to believe that changes in income or expenses may have occurred, or because the family reports a change.
 When a family reports a change, the WMHA may take different actions depending on whether the family reported the change voluntarily, or because it was required to do so.